Dasor/Vulnhub-Writeups/writeups/bellatrix.md

 ## Root flag

 For a better workflow I created an ssh key pair and added my public key to the authorized keys however this is optional.
 After some time lost I decided to execute linpeas and I realize that the user is part of the lxd group however lxc wasn't installed.
-So my next idea is to try the dirty pipe exploit, I used this [repo](https://github.com/AlexisAhmed/CVE-2022-0847-DirtyPipe-Exploits) modified the compile.sh to add --static to both lines and tried the exploits, exploit-1 dind't work but exploit-2 did.
+So my next idea is to try the dirty pipe exploit, I used this [repo](https://github.com/AlexisAhmed/CVE-2022-0847-DirtyPipe-Exploits) modified the compile.sh to add --static to both lines and tried the exploits, exploit-1 didn't work but exploit-2 did.

 ```shell